fertc3/Sales_backend/README.md

 # Sales_backend
-CRUD application conected with a postgres DB
+Nodejs CRUD application conected with a postgres DB